garfix/nli-go/doc/remarks.md

 Removed lexicons altogether; both from the parse and the generation side.

+===

+Question 9:

+    Can the table pick up blocks?
+    No

+Winograd notes: The semantic rules make this a nonsensical question which therefore must be false.

+This is a strange reaction, because the question, which starts with "can", is clearly about capabilities.
+These capabilities could be explicitly modelled.

+The following questions also use capabilities:

+- 10. can a pyramid be supported by a block? --- yes
+- 11. can a pyramid support a pyramid --- i don't know
+- 12. stack up two pyramids --- i can't

+The few lines Winograd adds to these questions suggest that there is no explicit capability model, no meta-knowledge model, present.
+Questions 10 and 11 use induction based on the situation in the scene to come to a conclusion.
+Question 12, however, still requires some sort of knowledge about what each object can or cannot hold.
+Winograd offers _no_ explanation for 12: "the robot tries and fails".

+The information for 12 can be built into the S-Selection constraints of `stack_up`: `stack_up(block, block)`.
+This will cause the attempt to fail.

+So I am going to implement "can" as "does the scene have an example of".
+This is quite easy.
+I just did number 9.

+Fun fact: the system did actually find an instance of "pick_up(`:table`, X)", namely the memory of picking up the big red block.
+Since I did not store _who_ picked up that block, but only that it was picked up, it matched.
+I made the memory of picking up more explicit: "shrdlu picked up the big red block".

+So 9 and 10 were no problem.
+11 is a problem because of the subtle difference between "semantic rules" disallowing an action and not finding an actual example.
+Have to work on this.

+Number 12 is tough because of the expression "two pyramids".
+This actually means "a pyramid A and a pyramid B which is not A".
+But "two pyramids" does not always mean that, of course.
+Just in this sentence.

 # 2020-03-28

 I made it possible to use strings in the grammar: